How do you teach your child to handle everyday stress?

-When we are anxious or feel we are in danger, our brains react by creating a stress response in the body.
-Stress hormones are created which lead to physical changes in the body.
+When we are anxious or feel in danger, our brains react by creating a stress response in the body.
+Stress hormones are created, which lead to physical changes in the body.
 You might notice some of the following things happen:

 - Sweaty palms

 - Rapid and shallow breathing